Anglicare's commitment to reconciliation

 Wise Practice is a framework of care developed by, and for, First Nations people.
 Derived from the strengths and inherent wisdom of Indigenous Australians, Wise Practices prioritises local strengths and culture.
 Likewise it emphasises local leadership and self-determination in the delivery of human services.
 Anglicare is committed to the Wise Practices framework of care in all of its work with Aboriginal and Torres Strait Islander peoples.
 (Reconciliation Action Plan 2019-2021).

 It is a target of our Reconciliation Action Plan to develop a directory of Indigenous Services in our regions.
-Below are the directories for South Coast and Western NSW regions.

 The below resources are recommended to Anglicare staff to learn more about working with Indigenous Australians.